Decorative neutral curve divider

 • Unified platforms reduce tool sprawl and provide holistic performance visibility

-Trend 6: Specialization by Segment and Motion
+Trend 6: Specializing Enablement by Segment and Motion

 One-size-fits-all enablement is disappearing.
 Organizations are building specialized programs for different sales motions, segments, and go-to-market approaches.